-- An episode of The Brady Bunch had one of the boys' voice changing, so he is wrapped in a blanket while being steamed (It Makes Sense in Context) to try and keep his voice from changing.
+- The episode of The Brady Bunch titled "Dough Re Mi" has Peter's voice changing just as the kids are scheduled to record a song, so he is wrapped in a blanket while being steamed to try and keep his voice from changing.

 - In Call of Cthulhu, the "Shadows of Yog-Sogoth" adventure "The Worm That Walks" has Mr. Edwin having been infected with a mysterious disease that confined him to a wheelchair.
 He has a blanket to protect him from the chill.

 - Two examples in the original production of Les Misérables: